inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 Results
 -------

 Let's examine the results.
-The following chart shows the data rates for the two traffic streams in the source:
+The following chart shows the data rates for the two traffic streams in the client:

 .. figure:: media/ClientApplicationTraffic.png
    :align: center

-The following two charts show the incoming, outgoing (filtered), and dropped data rates, for the two traffic categories:
+The following two charts show the incoming, outgoing (filtered), and dropped data rates in the switch, for the two traffic categories:

 .. figure:: media/datarate_be.png
    :align: center